Mulatto: South Africa

-In addition to European ancestry, the Coloured people usually had some portion of Asian ancestry from immigrants from India, Indonesia, Madagascar, Malaysia, Mauritius, Sri Lanka, China and/or Saint Helena.
+In addition to African, European and Asian ancestry, Coloured people had some portion of Spanish or Portuguese ancestry.
+In the early 19th century some immigrants from Brazil arrived in South Africa as sailors, traders or refugees, and some intermarried with local mixed race (Coloured) communities.
+Also the Canary Islands off the northwest coast of Africa, were a Spanish colony, and during the 17th and 18th centuries, the Dutch east India Company and other European powers brought enslaved people from the Canary Islands to South Africa, particularly to the Cape Colony (now known as South Africa).
+The Dutch East India Company's ship Het Gelderland, which arrived at the Cape in 1671 with 174 slaves from the Canary Islands and The Portuguese ship, "Sao Jose" which was captured by the Dutch in 1713 and brought to the Cape with slaves from the Canary Islands.
+These enslaved people were forced to work on farms, in households, and in other industries and many were subjected to harsh conditions and treatment.
+The intermixing among European men and Spanish and Portuguese women's descendants are part of the diverse Coloured communities in South Africa.
+Spanish and Portuguese ancestry is not a dominant feature amongst the Coloured identity in South Africa, Namibia and Zimbabwe.
+Individual family histories and ancestry may vary widely while the African, European and Asian ancestry is dominant amongst Coloured people from Africa.

 Based on the Population Registration Act to classify people, the government passed laws prohibiting mixed marriages.
 Many people who classified as belonging to the "Asian" category could legally intermarry with "mixed-race" people because they shared the same nomenclature.
-There was extensive combining of these diverse heritages in the Western Cape.

-In other parts of South Africa and neighboring states, the coloured usually were descendants of two primary ethnic groups - primarily Africans of various tribes and European colonists of various tribes, with generations of coloured forming families.
 The use of the term Coloured has changed over the course of history.
 For instance, in the first census after the South African war (1912), Indians were counted as 'Coloured'.
-But before and after this war, they were counted as 'Asiatic'.

-In KwaZulu-Natal, most Coloureds (that were classified as "other coloureds") had British and Zulu heritage.
-Zimbabwean coloureds were descended from Shona or Ndebele mixing with British and Afrikaner settlers.
+Before and after this war, they were counted as 'Asiatic'.
+Zimbabwean Coloureds were descended from Shona or Ndebele mixing with British and Afrikaner settlers and Arab slaves.

-Griqua, on the other hand, are descendants of Khoisan and Afrikaner trekboers, with contributions from central Southern African groups.
+Griqua, on the other hand, are descendants of Khoisan and Afrikaner trekboers.
 The Griqua were subjected to an ambiguity of other creole people within Southern African social order.
 According to Nurse and Jenkins (1975), the leader of this "mixed" group, Adam Kok I, was a former slave of the Dutch governor.
 He was manumitted and provided land outside Cape Town in the eighteenth century.
 With territories beyond the Dutch East India Company administration, Kok provided refuge to deserting soldiers, refugee slaves, and remaining members of various Khoikhoi tribes.